Frank Todaro

 Frank Todaro (/toʊˈdaːroʊ/; born Francesco Todaro, /it/; July 15, 1889 – November 29, 1944) was an Italian-American mobster, who was the boss of New Orleans crime family during 1944.

 Early life

 Todaro was born in the area of San Cipirello, Province of Palermo, Sicily on July 15, 1889, to Giuseppe Todaro and Giuseppa DiMaggio.
 Todaro along with brothers Calogero "Charlie", Giuseppe "Joe", and Salvatore "Sam" Todaro immigrated to the United States in 1907 and settled in New Orleans, Louisiana, while his brother Angelo remained in Sicily.

-Frank married Nancy Giamalva on July 14, 1914, in New Orleans, and they two sons children; Joseph and Clement Todaro, and two daughters, Jacqueline Leggio and Josephine Gallo.
+Frank married Nancy Giamalva on July 14, 1914, in New Orleans, and they had four children together; two sons, Joseph and Clement Todaro, and two daughters, Jacqueline Leggio and Josephine Gallo.

 Career

 Todaro was underboss of the New Orleans Mafia and succeeded Corrado Giacona as boss, after his death on July 25, 1944.
 He was boss for four months, until his death.
 Carlos Marcello, who became boss of the family in 1947, married his niece Jacqueline "Jackie" Todaro, the daughter of his brother Joseph.
 (Note: In Mafia Kingfish, by John H. Davis, has been erroneously reported that he was the father-in-law of Carlos Marcello.)